Why Joplin Must Fix Its Hunting Sign Zones Before Next Season

 • No visible boundaries or warnings for families, walkers, or pet owners

 When a city allows hunting but refuses to post signs, it creates a dangerous situation where residents cannot make informed decisions about their own safety.
-This isn’t an inconvenience it’s a public safety failure.
+This isn’t an inconvenience it’s a public safety failure in an urban hunting environment where people reasonably expect parks and creek valleys to be safe.

 A National Example: The Worthington, Ohio Lawsuit

-In Worthington, a man named Kevin Callinan filed a lawsuit after learning that deer‑killing operations were planned near his home without any posted warnings.
-A judge issued a temporary restraining order, acknowledging the seriousness of the safety concerns.
+In Worthington, Ohio, a man named Kevin Callinan filed a lawsuit after learning that deer‑killing operations were planned near his home without any posted warnings.
+A judge issued a temporary restraining order, acknowledging the seriousness of the safety concerns and the risks of unmarked hunting activity near neighborhoods.

 Even though the case was later dismissed, it established something important:

 This case mirrors what Joplin residents experienced this year.
-It also shows that cities can be held accountable when they fail to communicate clearly about hunting activity near neighborhoods.
+It also shows that cities can be held accountable when they fail to communicate clearly about hunting activity near neighborhoods and shared public spaces.

 Why Joplin Must Act Now — Not Next Fall

 Hunting season may be over, but the window for fixing these problems is open right now.
-Waiting until next year guarantees another season of confusion, risk, and preventable close calls.
+Waiting until next year guarantees another season of confusion, risk, and preventable close calls in Joplin’s neighborhoods.

 Key safety improvements Joplin must implement: